March 28, 2017

 Exploring Next Steps for Your Grants

 Agencies who take ownership of floodplain improvements create enormous value for their communities.
 It’s certainly not easy these days.
 That’s why I take such satisfaction from helping agencies think through long-term solutions and secure the funding to address their floodplain issues.
-I invite you to call or email me if you’d like my perspective.
+Contact us if you’d like our perspective.

 I’m also eager to learn about your experiences with grants.
 Please share: